SmirtiParajuli/GameDesignProject_UnrealEngine/README.md

 How to Shoot a Projectile in Unreal Engine 5 https://www.youtube.com/watch?v=-4Kl2FY1_-4&t=205s

-How to Make a 3D Health Bar for your Enemy in Unreal Engine 5 https://www.youtube.com/watch?v=PiPq3q1CXyM&t=209s
+How to Make a 3D Health Bar for Your Enemy in Unreal Engine 5 https://www.youtube.com/watch?v=PiPq3q1CXyM&t=209s

 How to Make a Simple Pause Menu in Unreal Engine 5 - Beginner Tutorial